Zero Emissions Go Electric Project

 Minister Shane Rattenbury has released this video with his reflections on the EV Experience Day at Ikea on 9 May 2021.

-The EV Experience events and the EVenture are being complemented by online and printed information materials which will form an interconnected and mutually reinforcing set of messages to the Canberra community about the importance of electrified transport in reducing emissions and helping to deliver a sustainable future.
+The EV Experience events and the EVenture have been complemented by online and printed information materials which will form an interconnected and mutually reinforcing set of messages to the Canberra community about the importance of electrified transport in reducing emissions and helping to deliver a sustainable future.

 Zero Emissions EVenture

-The Zero Emissions EVenture is a “community celebration of electrified transport” in Canberra.
-Participants, mostly in teams, will traverse a course using only electric powered transport or walking.
-Multiple modes of electrified transport will be employed, including cars, buses, light rail, scooters, bikes and a GoBoat.
+The Zero Emissions EVenture was a “community celebration of electrified transport” in Canberra.
+Participants, mostly in teams, traversed a course using only electric powered transport or walking.
+Multiple modes of electrified transport were employed, including cars, buses, light rail, scooters, bikes and a GoBoat.

-A key purpose of the event is to gain media exposure which will reinforce, to the Canberra community, the importance of electrified travel in driving down greenhouse emissions, and other emissions which impact public health.
+A key purpose of the event was to reinforce, to the Canberra community, the importance of electrified travel in driving down greenhouse emissions, and other emissions which impact public health.

 A collection of print and on-line information materials will assist in educating the Canberra community about EVs, will convey their benefits, and will help to overcome myths about them.